 Celebrating 30 years of Habitat ReStore

-Thirty years ago, five volunteers opened Habitat for Humanity’s first-ever ReStore in Winnipeg, Manitoba.
+In 1991, five volunteers opened Habitat for Humanity’s first-ever ReStore in Winnipeg, Manitoba.
 Their vision was clear: keep new and used home and building materials out of the waste stream while helping fund Habitat’s home-, hope- and community-building work.
 Customers came from all over to find deals on windows, doors, paint, hardware, tools, furniture, appliances and decor to spruce up their own homes while helping others build and secure theirs.
 Based on this reception, the concept quickly spread.

-Today, there are more than 1,000 ReStore locations across six countries, all contributing to Habitat’s vision of a world where everyone has a decent place to live.
+As of 2021, there are more than 1,000 ReStore locations across six countries, all contributing to Habitat’s vision of a world where everyone has a decent place to live.
 Since most of the merchandise for sale in these stores is donated by local residents and businesses, no two ReStores are exactly alike — and neither are their beginnings.

 A year after the first store opened in Canada, Austin Habitat brought the ReStore to the U.S. with the opening of its first store in Austin, Texas, in 1992.
 While the store has kept more than 33 million pounds of goods out of landfills, one of the store’s most sustainable endeavors has been the building itself.